newatoms/guides/be-a-managing-director/readme.md

 ### Make sure everyone gets what they need

-This means making sure everyone gets to live a good life if they are a part of our company.
+Making sure everyone gets to live a good life if they are a part of our company.
 A core assumption of what we do is that people perform best in groups, when they are developing, and when they are happy.

 Find out how to make everyone happy, fulfilled, developed and enthusiastic.